ekhoivu/ekhoivu/README.md

-- 👋 Hi, I’m Khoi VU
+- 👋 Hi, I’m Khoi Vu
 - 🌱 I’m currently in my 4th semester of the Computer Programming and Analysis program here at Seneca College
 - 💞️ My repositories consist mainly of the major school projects I have done up until this point
 - 📫 My linkedin is www.linked.com/in/khoivu.
 Thank you for stopping by!